 Tennis Rules for Points

 Tennis game is decided based on points.
-In Tennis, we don’t use an average number; instead, we use numerical sequence and French words.
+In the Tennis scoring system, we don’t use an average number; instead, we use numerical sequence and French words.
 Points are counted in the order given below;0 point = Love 1 point = 15 2 point = 30 3 point = 40 4 point = Game

 A player should win a game by at least 2 points, in case the match is drawn at 40-40, then “Deuce” is called after which the player who takes the next point is awarded the advantage and can win the game by taking the next point or game can go back to deuce if the opponent takes the next point.